Back to Blog

 Best forSpeed, no bank detailsLarge amountsSame-platform usersUnbanked recipients

 Card-to-card is the strongest choice when the recipient has an eligible card and you want speed without sharing bank details.
 Bank wire is better for large institutional transfers.
+Digital wallets require both parties on the same platform.
+Cash pickup is the right call when the recipient has no card or bank account at all.

-How Card-to-Card International Transfers Work?
+How Card-to-Card International Transfers Work

 Here is the real transaction flow, step by step: